-Federal officials also keep tabs on the numbers of tour bus or charter bus accidents across the U.S. Although some of these numbers are harder to come by, this resource from Nolo shows NHTSA estimates that school bus accidents represent only 37% of all bus accidents, leaving considerable numbers of crashes in categories related to tours, Casino Tour Bus Accidents, or other public transit.
+Federal officials also keep tabs on the numbers of tour bus or charter bus accidents across the U.S. Although some of these numbers are harder to come by, NHTSA estimates that school bus accidents represent only 37% of all bus accidents, leaving considerable numbers of crashes in categories related to tours, casino tour bus accidents, or other public transit.

 Who Is Liable For A Bus Accident?

-Since many bus companies are public entities, a claim for damages is more complex, and there are strict time limitations for making a claim.
-The laws are complex, and you need an experienced law firm like Nadrich & Cohen Accident Injury Lawyers by your side.
+Since many bus companies are public entities, a claim for damages is complex and there are strict time limitations for making a claim.
+The laws regarding bus accident claims are complex, and you need an experienced law firm like Nadrich & Cohen by your side.
 Our bus accident lawyers have successfully handled many claims against municipal bus companies.
-If you have been injured in a bus accident, either as a passenger, pedestrian, or driver/passenger of another vehicle, you have a claim for your personal injuries.
-To learn more about your right to compensation, immediately call 1-800-718-4658 for a free consultation.
+If you have been injured in a bus accident, either as a passenger, pedestrian or driver/passenger of another vehicle, you have a claim for your personal injuries.
+To learn more about your right to compensation in a bus accident lawsuit, immediately call us for a free consultation.

 Unique Risks Of Bus Accidents

 Injuries in bus accidents can also be different than the average traffic accident injury.
 For example, drivers of cars and trucks often experience things like whiplash and soft tissue damage on impact.
-But bus passengers can experience different kinds of injury.
+Bus passengers can experience different kinds of injury, though.

 One unique aspect of bus travel is that there are often no restraints provided in the form of seat belts and airbags, safety designs that come built into smaller vehicles.
 That means there’s a particular burden on the bus driver to maintain safety.

-Buses are also uniquely vulnerable to rollover accidents, because of the ways in which they are built, and their centers of gravity.
-Rollover accidents can generate other kinds of injuries, such as traumatic brain injury or cranial or spinal impact with the top of the vehicle.
-As a result, bus companies are required to build buses with a certain amount of tensile strength in roof areas, so that the top part of a bus can withstand a certain impact, keeping everyone inside safer.
-The federal government has mandated that the roofs of buses must be able to hold 1.5 times the vehicle’s own while allowing less than 5 inches of “roof crush.”
+Buses are also uniquely vulnerable to rollover accidents because of the ways in which they are built and their centers of gravity.
+Rollover accidents can generate serious injuries, such as traumatic brain injury or cranial or spinal impact with the top of the vehicle.
+As a result, bus companies are required to build buses with a certain amount of tensile strength in roof areas so that the top part of a bus can withstand a certain impact, keeping everyone inside safer.
+The federal government has mandated that the roofs of buses must be able to hold 1.5 times the vehicle’s own weight while allowing less than 5 inches of “roof crush.”

 Casino Tour Bus Accidents

-If you or a loved one has been injured in a casino bus accident in California, contact Nadrich & Cohen Accident Injury Lawyers today for a free consultation, by calling (800) 718-4658, using the live chat feature, or completing the contact form on this page.
+If you or a loved one has been injured in a casino bus accident in California, contact Nadrich & Cohen today for a free consultation by calling us, texting us from this page or completing the contact form on this page.
 Our lawyers handle casino bus accidents throughout the state.
 We work solely on a contingency fee basis, so there’s no upfront cost to you for our services.
 Don’t wait, call us now to learn more about your legal rights and legal options.